4 July 2026

 • Can the models differentiate between official information, media reports, campaign declarations, and their own interpretations?

-Using our proprietary tool Semantio, I analysed 250 responses regarding Michał Drewnicki in the context of the presidential elections in Kraków.
+Using our proprietary tool Semantio, I analysed 250 responses concerning Michał Drewnicki in the context of the presidential elections in Kraków.
 The material is the result of an analysis covering 50 unique scenarios, launched in five systems: ChatGPT, Gemini, Grok, DeepSeek, and Google Overview.
 Each system responded to the 50 scenarios posed.
 The scenarios were divided according to the stage of the intention funnel: 80 responses at the awareness stage, 85 at the consideration stage, and 85 at the decision stage.
-Questions containing the candidate's name and problem-based questions without a name were analysed separately.
+Questions containing the candidate's name and problem questions without the name were analysed separately.

-In plain terms: models can describe the candidate when the user already knows who they are asking about, but they are significantly less successful at independently linking him to the city's issues.
+To put it plainly: models can describe the candidate when the user already knows who they are asking about, but they connect him much less effectively to the city's problems on their own.

 The data also shows that visibility is not evenly distributed among systems.
 All 4 spontaneous mentions of Drewnicki in questions without a name came from Google Overview.
 In the other systems (ChatGPT, Gemini, Grok, and DeepSeek), the candidate did not appear even once in such questions.
 This is important because it highlights “in numbers” that there is no single, universal “visibility in AI”.
-Each system can build a different map of the political scene, dependent on sources, data freshness, search mechanics, and the way responses are generated.
+Each system can build a different map of the political scene, depending on sources, data freshness, search mechanics, and response generation methods.

-Old white car with an open hood standing in the grass
+An old white car with the hood open standing in the grass

-Old cars and urban transport regulations are among the topics voters may ask AI models about candidates in local elections.
-Photo by Carl Tronders / Unsplash
+Old cars and city transport regulations are one of the topics through which voters may ask AI models about candidates in local elections.
+Photo: Carl Tronders / Unsplash

 Indeed, I couldn’t resist including this photo in the context of SCT ;)

-In 70 out of 250 responses, or 28.0% of the entire dataset, hallucination alerts were marked.
-The risk of error did not disappear after providing a name: in questions with a name, an alert appeared in 50 out of 170 responses (29.4%), while in questions without a name, it appeared in 20 out of 80 responses (25.0%).
-Most often, these were contextual issues, such as mixing the 2026 elections with the 2024 elections, incorrect public roles, incorrect political affiliation, erroneous or suspicious URLs, unverified programme details, and even confusing Kraków with Warsaw (that’s unforgivable in the City of Krak!).
+In 70 out of 250 responses, or 28.0% of the entire dataset, a hallucination alert was marked.
+The risk of error did not disappear after providing the name: in questions with the name, the alert appeared in 50 out of 170 responses (29.4%), and in questions without a name in 20 out of 80 responses (25.0%).
+Most often, these were contextual problems, such as mixing the 2026 elections with the 2024 elections, incorrect public roles, incorrect political affiliation, incorrect or suspicious URLs, unverified programme details, and even confusing Kraków with Warsaw (that’s unforgivable in the City of Krak!).
 In a local campaign, such minor errors may be more likely than spectacular “fakes”, and thus much harder to catch, as they often occur in responses that sound calm and reasoned.
 Where have we seen this before?…

-Differences between providers (another beautiful word from the Bug River) were pronounced.
-Google Overview mentioned Drewnicki most frequently and had the lowest rate of hallucination alerts: 37 mentions in 50 responses (74.0%) and 5 alerts (10.0%).
+Differences between providers (another beautiful word from over the Bug) were evident.
+Google Overview most frequently mentioned Drewnicki and had the lowest rate of hallucination alerts: 37 mentions in 50 responses (74.0%) and 5 alerts (10.0%).
 DeepSeek mentioned the candidate in 33 out of 50 responses (66.0%), but simultaneously had the highest share of alerts: 31 out of 50 responses (62.0%).
 ChatGPT mentioned Drewnicki in 30 out of 50 responses (60.0%) and had 8 alerts (16.0%).
 Grok mentioned him in 27 out of 50 responses (54.0%) and had 16 alerts (32.0%).
 Gemini mentioned the candidate in 26 out of 50 responses (52.0%) and had 10 alerts (20.0%).
 This shows that greater visibility in AI does not always mean higher quality representation.

-Semantio.pro panel with the study configuration of Michał Drewnicki's visibility in AI models
+Semantio.pro panel with the configuration of the study on Michał Drewnicki's visibility in AI models

-Screenshot from the Semantio panel: Michał Drewnicki's study in five AI models.
+Screenshot from the Semantio panel: Michał Drewnicki study in five AI models.
 Study author: Michał Grzebyk.

-At the same time, in 115 out of 250 responses, there were no source links at all, which constitutes 46.0% of the entire material.
+At the same time, in 115 out of 250 responses, there was no source link at all, which constitutes 46.0% of the entire material.
 Differences between systems were significant: Google Overview provided links in every response, ChatGPT in 43 out of 50, DeepSeek in 31 out of 50, Grok in 10 out of 50, and Gemini only in 1 out of 50 responses.
-This has electoral significance – a response without a source may sound credible, but the user lacks a quick way to verify where the model obtained information about the candidate, their role, programme, or the election context.
+This has electoral significance – a response without a source may sound credible, but the user has no quick way to verify where the model obtained information about the candidate, their role, programme, or the context of the elections.

 The shortest conclusion from the study is: a name alone is insufficient.
-In the world of LLMs, a candidate may be recognised (Michał Drewnicki, as analysed, clearly does not belong to this category yet) when the user asks directly about them, while remaining poorly present when it comes to questions that genuinely initiate the voter’s decision: about commuting, costs, districts, green spaces, the office, experience, or credibility on a specific issue.
+In the world of LLMs, a candidate may be recognised (analysed Michał Drewnicki clearly does not belong to this category yet) when the user asks about them directly, while remaining poorly present when it comes to questions that genuinely initiate the voter's decision: about commutes, costs, districts, green spaces, the office, experience, or credibility on specific issues.
 This is the layer – not just online presence, but presence in responses to user needs – that needs to be parameterised today.

 What Exactly Can Be Measured?